hyrumvanslyke/new-portfolio/README.md

 # React Portfolio

 This is my second portfolio this time I will be utilizing react to make an interactive portfolio.
-I am hoping to integrate some new technologies into my commits soon.
+I am hoping to integrate some new technologies into my commits soon.should be up before valentines day.